timray674/website-content/post/svelte/svelte-getting-started/index.md

 This will download and run the [degit command](https://github.com/Rich-Harris/degit), which in turn downloads the latest code of the Svelte project template living at [https://github.com/sveltejs/template](https://github.com/sveltejs/template), into the `firstapp` folder.

-Now go into that `firstapp` folder and run `npm install` to download the additional dependencies of hte template.
+Now go into that `firstapp` folder and run `npm install` to download the additional dependencies of the template.
 At the time of writing, those are the dependencies of that project template:

 ```
 "npm-run-all"